 6 Tips to Improve Your Newsletter Campaigns

 There are many other factors that influence how well your group email campaigns are doing once they leave SharePoint.
-So this time let’s focus on how to create a group email that will perform well in the wild, on its own.
+So this time let’s focus on how to improve your newsletter campaigns!

 First of all, simply being able to blast lots of emails from your SharePoint at once does not mean they will reach their destination.
 Group email delivery speed and deliverability depend on many things: